... To The Fayette County Issues Tea Party (FCITP)

 We are Fayette County, GA citizens who routinely pursue our values through active participation in local government and welcome like-minded citizens to join us

 Our Purpose: Promote local governments that:

-GA Supt. of Schools Barge headlines CCSS Forum
+GA Supt. of Schools John Barge headlines CCSS Forum

 D.A.
 King and GA Rep. Ramsey address FCITP members

-Mar 19, 2013: FCITP supports Blacks in Debate On County Voting Process
+FCITP Supports Blacks in Debate On County Voting Process

 May 30, 2013: BOC decides to appeal court decision

 Oct 30; At its monthly meeting, the Fayette County Issues Tea Party hosted a meeting to solicit ideas for making the county's public education system the best in the state while keeping spending within revenues.
 Elected officials from the school board, county commission, Fayetteville, Peachtree City, along with PTO & PTA members, parents, and citizens heard an assessment of our current education status (very good!) and financial status (struggling with a forecasted multi-million dollar 2012-2013 defiicit).

 All Metro Atlanta Region counties defeat $8.2b TSPLOST